French Camp, CA

-In addition to donated land, the project has received Community Development Block Grant and HOME Investment Partnerships Program funds from the County.
-HACSJ will contribute rental assistance funds through a program called HUD-VASH, a form of Section 8 Housing Choice Vouchers specifically for veterans.
+In addition to the donated land, the project has received Community Development Block Grant and HOME Investment Partnerships Program funds from the County.
+HACSJ will also contribute rental assistance funds through a program called HUD-VASH, a form of Section 8 Housing Choice Vouchers specifically for veterans.

-“On any given night in San Joaquin County there are around 140 homeless veterans living in shelters and on the streets.
-With the construction of the new VA Clinic, this is not only the right time to aggressively pursue funding to house our homeless vets, but also the right location.
-The combination of affordable housing and adjacent quality healthcare will make Victory Gardens a success for these deserving heroes”.
+“On any given night in San Joaquin County there are around 140 homeless veterans living in shelters and on the streets,” stated HACSJ Executive Director Peter Ragsdale.
+“With the construction of the new VA Clinic, this is not only the right time to aggressively pursue funding to house our homeless vets, but also the right location.
+The combination of affordable housing and adjacent quality healthcare will make Victory Gardens a success for these deserving heroes.”

 Victory Gardens has received $19.6M in Low Income Housing Tax Credits and $6.8M in Veteran Housing and Homelessness Prevention (VHHP) funds.
 Other funding includes a ground lease from San Joaquin County (SJC), SJC HOME funds, and California Emergency Shelter Housing funds (CESH).

 In addition, HACSJ will contribute rental assistance funds through HUD-VASH and Housing Choice Project Based Vouchers.

 In October 2020, HACSJ was awarded $19.6 million in Low Income Housing Tax Credits and secured the remaining funding necessary to complete the $27 million project.

 Community Garden, Common area including a socializing area, kitchen, restrooms, Computer room with computers and high-speed internet.